my-code-library/pickle-power/README.md

 ## 📜 License

 ```
-Pickle Juice – A modular WordPress plugin for branded login, security, and admin UX.
+Pickle Power – A modular WordPress plugin for branded login, security, and admin UX.
 Copyright (C) 2026 Gold Coast Music/Pickle Juice

 This program is free software; you can redistribute it and/or modify